-The problem then arises of how to relate the gate voltage to the charge of the EDL and thus to the density of the surface charge injected in the film.
+The problem then arises of how to relate the gate voltage to the charge of the EDL and thus the density of the surface charge injected in the film.
 Hall-effect measurements would require huge magnetic fields because of the high intrinsic carrier density of Au.
-Moreover, determining the charge of the EDL by integrating the gate current is not correct if electrochemical effects are present, as pointed out in Ref.
-[18].
-Electrochemical impedance spectroscopy measurements carried out both on our devices and on a steel/PES/steel cell showed indeed that electrochemical effects take place at frequencies below 10 Hz [18].
-We thus used a procedure called double-step chronocoulometry [19] that allows separating the electrostatic charge we are interested in from the charge that flows through the PES because of electrochemical effects (e.g., diffusion of electroreactants).
+Moreover, determining the charge of the EDL by integrating the gate current is not correct if electrochemical effects are present, as pointed out in ref.
+[17].
+Electrochemical Impedance Spectroscopy (EIS) measurements carried out both on our devices and on a steel/PES/steel cell showed indeed that electrochemical effects take place at frequencies below 10 Hz [17].
+We thus used a procedure called doublestep chronocoulometry [18] that allows separating the electrostatic charge we are interested in from the charge that flows through the PES because of electrochemical effects (e.g. diffusion of electroreactants).